The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Introduction

-One can argue that since we are creating a sandbox execution environment with the Java security manager, why not enforce every security concern here.
-Firstly, the security manager cannot prevent all attacks.
-For example, an attacker can create classes with the system package name, e.g. \ttt{org.apache.spark}.
-Inside this class, an attacker can access all the package-private methods and fields of other classes in the system packages.
-Secondly, it does not prevent accessing public properties of a class, which can be leveraged to evade policy enforcement.
-This suggests that systematic methods combining proactive and reactive defenses are required to prevent all these attack surfaces while enforcing fine-grained access control policies.

-Next, we propose a new fine-grained attribute-based access control framework named \sysname that uses Scala as the policy specification language to support the enforcement of versatile policies to mask or filter accessed data.
-Since \sysname modifies the user's submitted job to attach the access control logic to it by leveraging aspect-oriented programming, it is agnostic of any underlying framework.
-We implemented \sysname on top of Apache Spark and Hive.
-Since Apache Spark supports arbitrary code execution, we adopted our two-layered defense to secure it.
+Next, we propose a new fine-grained attribute-based access control framework that uses Scala as the policy specification language to support enforcing versatile policies on unstructured data.
+Although there have been some efforts to define access control models for big data analytics systems (e.g., Vigiles~\cite{DBLP:conf/bigdata/UlusoyKPH14}, GuardMR~\cite{DBLP:conf/ccs/UlusoyCFKP15}, compared to previous work, our access control offers the following novel contributions: \textit{i)} since it modifies the user’s submitted code to attach the access control logic to it by leveraging aspect-oriented programming, it is framework-agnostic, \textit{ii)} it supports both \textit{map} and \textit{filter} primitives to support versatile policies for filtering and obfuscating (masking) data.
+We implemented our access control with the two-layered defense on Apache Spark and named it {\bfseries \scshape SecureDL}.
+We used aspect-oriented programming to implement the access control due to the lack of a built-in fine-grained access-control plugin system in Apache Spark.
+We leveraged the two-layered defense to ensure secure policy enforcement under API abuse attacks, as Apache Spark supports arbitrary code execution.
+In addition, we implement the proposed access control system on Hive to show the framework-agnostic nature of it using its built-in plugin system. \\